TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 TECHNICAL NOTES

-the per-capita measure oonflates two separate elements:tax rates and incomes.This issue is most easfly understood in the context of
+the per-capita measure oonflates two separate elements:tax rates and incomes.This issue is most easily understood in the context of

 a more complete discussion of this issue,please see this MassBudget Facts At A Glance